Planning-Inspectorate/inspector-programming-poc/docs/report.md

 There is a dropdown to select an inspector from a predefined list of inspectors.
 The PoC uses a hardcoded list of inspectors, with real user IDs for integration with the Microsoft Graph API.

-After choosing an inspector from the dropdown, users can choose whether to view the inspector details or select the inspector.
+After choosing an inspector from the dropdown, users can select the inspector.
 Selecting the inspector will reload the case list with a selection of filters that are appropriate for that inspector.

 #### Filtering